 - Define the expenses that aren’t directly related to the manufacturing of the product.

-- It’s necessary to remember that interest and taxes aren’t part of SG&A as they’re deducted from operating income.
+- Remember about interest and taxes, which aren’t part of SG&A costs as they’re deducted from operating income.

 - Determine your reporting period (i.e. a month, quarter, or a year).
 Bear in mind that nominal accounts, such as expenses, are closed at the end of the accounting year.

-- The accounting method of the company does matter.
+- Choose the accounting method wisely – it does matter.
 While accrual basis accounting recognizes expenses that may have occurred but haven’t been paid for, cash basis accounting will only consider expenses that have been paid for.

-The most important thing in SG&A calculation is to define which expenses are to be added into the category and this procedure is way simpler when using accounting software which automatically categorizes expenses based on the initial setup.
-Business accounting systems or software like Synder are able to not only categorize and sum up all the expenses your business incurs but also give visualized information on how your metrics, in our case expenses, increase or decrease.
+The most important thing in SG&A calculation is to define which costs are to be added into the category.
+Even though Excel is more familiar for most people, this procedure is way simpler when using accounting software which automatically categorizes expenses based on the initial setup.
+Business accounting systems or software like Synder are able to not only categorize and sum up all the expenses your business incurs in different accounts but also give visualized information on your goods sold, how your metrics, in our case expenses, increase or decrease and help you with business management in general.
 The following pictures reflect how payment processing fees are changing over time.

 - Hourly multichannel data imports;